patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

   propose that #include <C++> break ties with CppCon and go public with this information.
 Bryce Adelstein Lelbach informs the board that he is resigning as CppCon Program Chair.
 * *2021-11-22 16:00 EST:* The #include <C++> representatives are told that X's registration and hotel room were paid for by the conference, even though they were not a speaker this year.
+X was also sent a speakers gift basket after the conference.
 * *2022-03-08:* #include <C++> publishes this transparency report along with their statement on CppCon safety.

 ## Footnotes